vlad-crab/vlad-crab/README.md

 ### Hi there 👋

+I'm currently looking for commercial development experience and if you're hiring contact me 😉

-🌱 I’m currently learning C#, JavaScript, CSS
+🌱 I’m currently learning Python, C#, JavaScript, CSS

 📫 How to reach me: